 Let’s say that there is an E. coli auxotrophic mutant in a gene called “a” (Table 5.4.2).

 In order to transform this auxotrophic strain and rescue, we need to:

 - Make the E. coli auxotrophic cells competent so that it can incorporate foreign DNA molecules.
 We can form a competent cell via heat shock or electroporation that can slightly damage the membrane and therefore provide passageways for DNA molecules to enter the cell.

 - Extract DNA molecules from a wild type strain of E. coli and break them down into short fragments using enzymes.

 - Insert these short fragments of E. coli DNA into a DNA vector, which is a DNA molecule that can contain, amplify, and transfer the inserted DNA fragments into the host cell.
 This combined DNA molecule is called recombinant DNA.
-Plasmids are small circular DNA molecule that are mostly found in bacteria and are suitable as DNA vector.
-The [vector + DNA insert] molecule can be replicated and the result would be multiple clones of the original DNA insert.
+Plasmids are small circular DNA molecules that are mostly found in bacteria and are suitable as DNA vectors.
+The [vector + DNA insert] molecule can be replicated, and the result would be multiple clones of the original DNA insert.

 Notice that the plasmids contain an antibiotic resistance gene called AntiR and that the strains were grown on minimal medium that contained antibiotics.
 Why was this so?
 This is because we want to select for the ones that incorporated the plasmid that contained the wild-type “a” gene.